joaks1/au-bootcamp-git-intro/README.md

 Your goal is to work collaboratively with your team members to add shell code to `count-fasta-seq.sh` until these tests pass.

-    NOTE: You do NOT need to know how the tests work!
-You only need to add code to count-fasta-seq.sh (more on what that needs to do in the next section!)
+**NOTE: You do NOT need to know how the tests work!
+You only need to add code to count-fasta-seq.sh (more on what that entails in the next section!)**

 Make sure you are working together by sharing (`pushing` and `pulling`) your code as you go via Git.

 ## The script

-Now you need to know what the tests expect `count-fasta-seqs.sh` to be doing!
+Now, you need to know what the failing tests expect `count-fasta-seqs.sh` to be doing!
 Below, is some info about what this script should do, including what the inputs and output should be: